honeycombio/workshop-advanced-instrumentation/06-multi-span-attributes/README.md

 across services.
 Passing multi-span attributes across services, is accomplished with trace propagation using headers.
 Since each attribute requires additional network bandwidth, multi-span attributes should be used with care.

-Honeycomb's Beestro SDKs, which are wrappers for OpenTelemetry, enable multi-span attributes using `Baggage` to propagate the attributes, and a `SpanProcessor` which converts baggage items to attributes on export.
-The Honeycomb Beestro SDKs are 100% compatible with all OpenTelemetry APIs.
+Honeycomb's OpenTelemetry Distribution SDKs, which are wrappers for OpenTelemetry, enable multi-span attributes using `Baggage` to propagate the attributes, and a `SpanProcessor` which converts baggage items to attributes on export.
+The Honeycomb OpenTelemetry Distribution SDKs are 100% compatible with all OpenTelemetry APIs.

 The `name` service for Java has been added, to demonstrate the multi-span attributes functionality.
 This service will call the `year` service from either Java or Go.
 A URL parameter for the service, was added to drive the multi-span attribute.